 - Less pain when you stop moving and breathe quietly

 Exams and Tests

-Your health care provider can diagnose costochondritis by pressing on the area where the ribs meet the chest bone (sternum).
+Your health care provider will take your medical history and do a physical exam.
+Your provider will press on the area where the ribs meet the breastbone.
 If this area is tender and sore, costochondritis is the most likely cause of your chest pain.
-However, your doctor should make this diagnosis only after speaking with you and examining you.

 Costochondritis pain usually goes away in a few days or weeks.

 Imamura M, Cassius DA.
-Costosternal syndromes.
+Costosternal syndrome.
 In: Frontera WR, Silver JK, Rizzo Jr TD, eds.
 Essentials of Physical Medicine and Rehabilitation.
-2nd ed.
-Philadelphia, Pa: Saunders Elsevier; 2008:chap 98.
+3rd ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 100.